FREE Shipping on orders over $899

 Contraindications, adverse effects and recommendations:

--In case of hypertension or heart problems it should only be used under medical supervision.
+-In case of hypertension or heart problems, it should only be used under medical supervision.

--In case of overdose, stomach pain, heartburn, nausea, vomiting, dry mouth, dizziness, confusion, palpitations, drowsiness or hypertension may appear.
+-In case of overdose, stomach pain, heartburn, nausea, vomiting, dry mouth, dizziness, confusion, palpitations, drowsiness, or high blood pressure may occur.

 1 comment